-Looking for the best place to live in Indiana?
+Looking for the best places to live in Indiana?
 We've got you covered.

 A Hoosier is a resident of Indiana, and The Hoosier State is known for having multiple cities that offer its residents a fine quality of life.
 From excellent schools to affordable living and cultural amenities, there is something for everyone in this Midwestern powerhouse.